gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getnodesize.md

 ## OctreeNodeChunk.getNodeSize() method

-Gets the size of the node in this chunk
+Node size at this chunk level.

 **Signature:**